A 180-km waterway between Taiwan and the Chinese mainland.

 The Philippines is reinforcing its defense partnerships and upgrading infrastructure as regional tensions in the South China Sea and around Taiwan intensify.
 Manila says it remains resilient amid Chinese pressure while expanding alliances with the United States and other partners.
 Vietnam hosts a state visit signaling deeper security cooperation.

-Taiwan is expanding its anti-ship missile stockpile and modernizing its forces to deter a potential Chinese invasion.
-The plan includes Harpoon and Hsiung Feng missiles, longer-range options, and greater mobility to create a defendable sea corridor and a credible threats to deter Beijing.
+Taiwan is expanding its anti-ship missile stockpile and modernising its forces to deter a potential Chinese invasion.
+The plan includes Harpoon and Hsiung Feng missiles, greater mobility, and longer-range options to create a defendable sea corridor and threaten invading fleets.